alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 The result thumbnails are hot-air-balloons
 ------------------------------------------

-The creation of sub-definitions sometime may take time depending on the nature and the size of the documents that were added to the base.
+The creation of subviews may take time depending on the nature and the size of the documents that were added to the base.

 Also make sure that the subview creation task is started in the task manager section in the Admin module.